MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/configure-scriptlets-define-case-channel-titles.md

 ---
-title: "Configure scripts using scriplets to define case and channel titles | MicrosoftDocs"
+title: "Configure scripts using scriptlets to define case and channel titles | MicrosoftDocs"
 description: "Learn how to configure sto define case and channel titles when using Omni-channel Engagement Hub in Unified Service Desk."
 keywords: ""
 author: kabala123